Paul Lindholdt: Personal life

 Lindholdt married Karen Palrang at High Rock Lookout on Mt.
 Rainier in August 1994.
-A law student at the University of Idaho, Karen signed on to an environmental campaign Lindholdt was organizing.
-They have two grown sons and divide time between Spokane, Washington, and Sandpoint, Idaho.
+As a law student at the University of Idaho, she signed on to an environmental campaign Lindholdt was organizing.
+They have two grown sons and divide their time between Spokane, Washington, and Sandpoint, Idaho.

 Educated at Penn State (PhD 1985) and Western Washington University (MA 1980, BA 1978), Lindholdt studied creative writing with Annie Dillard and is working on a biography of her.